9 Eco-Friendly Grass Alternatives

 • Few or no fertilizers, herbicides, and pesticides

-Depending on the grass alternative you choose, your lawn also can attract pollinators and promote biodiversity.
+Depending on the grass alternative you choose, your eco-friendly lawn also can help the environment by attracting pollinators and promoting biodiversity.

 close-up of carpet sedum ground cover

-Ground covers are low-growing plants that will fill out your lawn with zero mowing and little to no fertilizer.
+Groundcovers are low-growing plants that will fill out your eco lawn with zero mowing and little to no fertilizer.
 There’s one for every region and every lawn style, from creeping evergreens to springy moss to flowering perennials.

 • Carpet sedum (Sedum lineare), also known as stonecrop, is an evergreen, pollinator-friendly succulent that thrives in rocky areas with poor soil.
 It is heat- and drought-resistant, and it needs little to no fertilizer.

-• Creeping thyme is a fragrant, sun-loving perennial that will fill your lawn with tiny purple flowers in summer to attract pollinators.
+• Creeping thyme (Thymus serpyllum) is a fragrant, sun-loving perennial that will fill your lawn with tiny purple flowers in summer to attract pollinators.
 It doesn’t require fertilizer and needs little watering.

-• Corsican mint is an aromatic shade-lover that takes time to establish, but once it’s settled, it will spread well and lavish your lawn with delicate lilac blossoms.
+• Corsican mint (Mentha requienii) is an aromatic shade-lover that spreads well and lavishes your no-lawn garden with delicate lilac blossoms.
 It requires fertilizer and regular watering, but it’s a good no-mow alternative — plus, you can cook and bake with it.
 It’s considered invasive in the Southeast.

 ✓ Little or no watering required